SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-possessed.md

 - being doused with holy water;
 - being forced to look at its own reflection;
-- being screamed by at least 3 ajacent people.
+- being screamed by at least 3 adjacent people.

 **Attacks (2/round)**